Barham, John Kenneth Interview

 And did you have brothers and sisters?

-Napier’s changed from a little city to what it is today, [background noise] to be eighty-five [sixty-five] thousand population now, and [in] early days it was only about sixteen thousand, eighteen thousand people lived in Napier.
+Napier’s changed from a little city to what it is today, [background noise] to be eighty-five [sixty-seven] thousand population now, and [in] early days it was only about sixteen thousand, eighteen thousand people lived in Napier.

 And do you enjoy living where you are now in Greenmeadows?